Japan court orders damages over forced sterilization for first time

-The court told the central government to pay a total of ¥27.5 million in damages to the three people — a couple and a woman in their 70s and 80s — and recognized the eugenics law as unconstitutional.
+The Osaka High Court told the central government to pay a total of ¥27.5 million ($239,660) in damages to the three in western Japan — a couple and a woman in their 70s and 80s — and recognized the eugenics law as unconstitutional.

+The couple is hearing-impaired and the wife underwent forced sterilization in 1974, while the other woman, who has intellectual disabilities, did so in around 1965.

-While some courts had underlined the law’s unconstitutionality, demands for damages had been rejected on the grounds that the statute of limitations had expired 20 years after the forced surgeries.
+Some Japanese courts had underlined the law's unconstitutionality, but demands for damages had been rejected on the grounds that the statute of limitations had expired 20 years after the forced surgeries.
 The three had sought a combined ¥55 million in damages.

+Plaintiffs argued that the clock on the statute of limitations should not start ticking when the surgeries were conducted since it had been extremely difficult at the time for them to recognize the law's illegality and sue the government.

+The Osaka High Court ruled in their favor, saying the statute of limitations should not be applied because doing so "extremely contravenes justice and fairness."

 Between 1948 and 1996, the eugenics law authorized the sterilization of people with intellectual disabilities, mental illnesses or hereditary disorders to prevent the birth of "inferior" offspring.